cnobile2012/restycodes/README.md

 > binary tree.
 It can be used completely independently of Resty Codes.
 The
 > RulesEngine class can either be inherited or a composite in your class.

-> There are four exposed methods:
+> RulesEngine has four exposed methods:

-> RulesEngine.load(seq) -- Loads the sequence (seq) into Node objects, later
+> > RulesEngine.load(seq) -- Loads the sequence (seq) into Node objects, later
-> used when dump is called.
+> > used when dump is called.
 The root Node of the binary tree is returned.

-> RulesEngine.dump(**kwargs) -- Executes the binary tree applying the keyword
+> > RulesEngine.dump(**kwargs) -- Executes the binary tree applying the keyword
-> arguments to the methods in the Nodes.
-The return value is the Boolean of the
+> > arguments to the methods in the Nodes.
+The return value is the Boolean of
-> first object executed.
-This is somewhat useless, but could come in handy.
+> > the first object executed.
+This is somewhat useless, but could come in
+> > handy.

-> RulesEngine.getIterationCount() -- Returns the actual decision tree count for
+> > RulesEngine.getIterationCount() -- Returns the actual decision tree count
-> the kwargs passed to the dump methods.
+> > for the kwargs passed to the dump methods.
 Used mostly for debugging.

-> RulesEngine.getCallSequence() -- Returns a list of the methods that were
+> > RulesEngine.getCallSequence() -- Returns a list of the methods that were
-> executes in the order of execution.
+> > executes in the order of execution.
 Used mostly for debugging.

 ### Resty Codes

+> There are at this time 49 conditions in version 1.0 of my diagram.
+This
+> translates to 49 keyword arguments that can be set to True or False.

+> The module has two exposed dictionaries and one function:

-> STATUS_CODE_MAP -- A module dictionary object that holds all the response
+> > STATUS_CODE_MAP -- A module dictionary object that holds all the response
-> codes.
+> > codes.

-> RESTYARGS -- A module dictionary object that defines the 49 keyword objects
+> > RESTYARGS -- A module dictionary object that defines the 49 keyword objects
-> and their default Boolean value.
+> > and their default Boolean value.

-> getCodeStatus(code) -- A module function that creates a tuple of the code and
+> > getCodeStatus(code) -- A module function that creates a tuple of the code
-> status text.
+> > and status text.

+> RestyCodes has two exposed methods:

-> RestyCodes.getStatus(**kwargs) -- Returns a tuple containing the status code
+> > RestyCodes.getStatus(**kwargs) -- Returns a tuple containing the status code
-> and the status description. eg. (200, "OK")
+> > and the status description. eg. (200, "OK")

-> RestyCodes.setConditions(**kwargs) -- A convenience method that sets the
+> > RestyCodes.setConditions(**kwargs) -- A convenience method that sets the
-> argument kwargs in a copy of RESTYARGS.
-The returned kwargs are suitable for
+> > argument kwargs in a copy of RESTYARGS.
+The returned kwargs are suitable
-> passing into RestyCodes.getStatus(**kwargs).
+> > for passing into RestyCodes.getStatus(**kwargs).

 --------------------------------------------------------------------------------